rauc/rauc/docs/integration.rst

-The mandatory settings for each slot are, the ``device`` that holds the (device) path describing *where* the slot is located, the ``type`` that provides defines *how* to update the target device, and the ``bootname`` which is the name the bootloader uses to refer to this slot device.
+The mandatory settings for each slot are, the ``device`` that holds the (device) path describing *where* the slot is located, the ``type`` that defines *how* to update the target device, and the ``bootname`` which is the name the bootloader uses to refer to this slot device.

 Type
 ^^^^